9 Best Movies Like The Platform Recommendation

 “In Time” and Andrew Niccol’s “Gattaca,” both excellent science fiction novels about injustice and inequality set in a recognisable near future, have a lot in common.
 Timberlake’s Will (and his hostage Sylvia, played by Amanda Seyfried) make for a very compelling Bonnie and Clyde-type combination in this film, which successfully transmits lofty ideas and impactful set pieces within its running time.
 There will inevitably be comparisons to 1976’s “Logan’s Run,” which has a similar premise of people killing themselves voluntarily around the age of 30, but “In Time” is worth at least 109 minutes of your time.

-Read More: 4 Best Movies Like Beautiful Mind with the theme Mental Health
+Read More: 8 Best Movies Recommendation Like the Avatar

 3. Movies Like The Platform: Snowpiercer (2013)